austinhuang0131/joinmatrix/guide/matrix-vs-al.md

 ### Centralized platforms

+Most platforms you see on the market fall into this category.

 The most important advantage of Matrix over the following platforms is that Matrix is decentralized.
 This means that:

 * There is no one entity controlling the day-to-day operations[^2] of the entire platform.
 This prevents any entity from making unilateral decisions, particularly those that may hurt users.
 * No one entity has all the data of the entire platform.
-* You can either trust one of the several entities (a homeserver) that holds your data, or hold the data yourself (by running a homeserver), whereas using centralized platforms requires you to trust the sole owner of the platform, who exclusively receives your data and can do anything with it in any fashion they want.
+* You can either trust one of the several entities (a homeserver) that holds your data, or hold the data yourself (by running a homeserver), whereas using centralized platforms requires you to trust the sole owner of the platform, who exclusively receives your private data and can do anything with it in any fashion they want.

 Matrix allows users to encrypt their message contents, whereas: